Tag Archives: Nutrient Therapy

 The Impact of Stress on Health

 Stress is caused by a person’s physical and emotional reaction to life events.
 Heavy workloads and the modern lifestyle create excessive chronic stress in people today.
-As we discussed in a previous blog article on functional medicine, the human body is a holistic organism, in which all systems and functions are complex and interrelated components.
+As we know, the human body is a holistic organism, in which all systems and functions are complex and interrelated components.

 Continue reading